I am currently moving to a new house and I want to setup many local technology solutions like a central home server, a NAS storage and so on.

 There are more details about it at [Armbian's website](https://docs.armbian.com/User-Guide_Autoconfig/).

-In my case, something wrong happened and the default network config that comes with Armbian wasn't removed giving place to the one configured above (the file is https://github.com/armbian/build/blob/f4457a3df56fccd5701f259336e4aa395b13305f/packages/bsp/common/usr/lib/armbian/armbian-firstlogin#L129)
+In my case, something wrong happened during the first boot and the default network config that comes with Armbian wasn't removed giving place to the one configured above (the file is https://github.com/armbian/build/blob/f4457a3df56fccd5701f259336e4aa395b13305f/packages/bsp/common/usr/lib/armbian/armbian-firstlogin#L129)

 :